 Time is a limiting factor.
 Previous consultations have identified that many Blue Badge holders feel the three-hour restriction on double yellow lines is not long enough to do several things, especially engage in leisure like eating out or going to the cinema.
+Others felt that the time limit on these badges should be greatly increased because car parks, as opposed to City Centre blue badge parking bays, often entail a longer and more timely journey into town when needing to use mobility aids.
+The suggestion of providing more seating en route also demonstrates that the journey into the centre will take longer.

 Some disabled people are able and choose to visit the city centre before the morning foot streets restrictions begin.
-However, this is not an option for many for a variety of reasons, including set times for carer support.
+However, this is not an option for many for a variety of reasons, including set times for carer support, and many shops open at 10am so this only allows 30 minutes access.

 They will often be competing with delivery drivers looking to do the same.
 The extension into the evening makes accessing the shops before they close more difficult.
 This is a particular issue with services like banks, many of which have shortened their opening hours.
-The evening extension has affected some user's ability to attend evening groups on SpurrierGate and at Friends' Meeting House.
+The evening extension has affected some user's ability to attend evening groups on SpurrierGate and at Friends' Meeting House, and once lockdowns are finished with, the 8.00 pm finish will have a greater effect on Blue Badge Holders.
+Most city centre evening and cultural events start before 8.00 pm, meaning blue badge user cannot park centrally to attend them.